imanlab/bgf/README.md

 We provde implementation of the following subset of methods described in the paper:

-- Human physiology study on Slip Control
+- Human physiology study on slip control
 - Robotic experiments on slip control using trajectory modulation
 - Tactile forward model offline training